 In South Korea, Seoul serves as the epicentre of the StarCraft Pro League.
 Players of StarCraft do not excel through extraordinary physical or athletic performance, but possess unbelievable levels of concentration and ultra-fast reflexes.
-Their playing speed is measured in APMs - the number of 'actions per minute' a player can execute with their keyboard and mouse.
+Their playing speed is measured in APMs - the number of "actions per minute" a player can execute with their keyboard and mouse.

 Like most athletes, these players are very young when they start their professional career.
 Most quit school at 15 and embark on an extremely strict training schedule.
 Parallels can be easily drawn with the lifestyle of professional gymnasts or figure skaters.

 The micro-world of the StarCraft Pro League is like a mirror of South Korean society - a society so competitive that it almost seems logical that a simple video game would result in a professional competitive sport.
 South Korea is a country that aims high.
-It's a country in full development that wants to prove itself on all levels - technologically, economically as politically.
+It's a country in full development that wants to prove itself on all levels - technologically, economically and politically.